'Mancini is a serious winner' - How Italy's manager 'made Man City what they are today'

 “It was a dream for me to play for my country and then to put the shirt on was ‘wow’,” he says.
 “I used to watch Didier Drogba as a child and I could never imagine that one day I would be on the same pitch or the same dressing room as him.

-“The first time I met Drogba I said to him: ‘I watched you when I was young and I can’t believe I’m standing in front of you now’ and he said: “It’s me, that’s life, that’s football,' and he was laughing.
-He was giving my advice and saying just be yourself.
+“The first time I met Drogba I said to him: ‘I watched you when I was young and I can’t believe I’m standing in front of you now’ and he said: 'It’s me, that’s life, that’s football,' and he was laughing.
+He was giving me advice and saying just be yourself.

 “I remember he had given me a pass but I didn’t score, I hit the post on my debut, and after the game he said: “My boy, I give you a pass and you don’t want to score?!”